Online Decision Making for Trading Wind Energy: Illustrative examples

-Figure~\ref{fig:toy2_q_evolution} depicts the evolution of the single regressor $q_t$ in the test set, together with the optimal $q^*$ in each penalty scenario.
-In the first two months, the higher value of $\psi_t^-$ penalizes offers above the true production $E^{\rm{F}}_t > E_t$ and, consequently, the optimal strategy is to underestimate $E^{\rm{F}}_t$ with $q^* < 1$.
-In the final months, the opposite is the case.
+Figure~\ref{fig:toy2_q_evolution} depicts the evolution of the single regressor $q_t$ over the test set, together with the optimal $q^*$ for each penalty scenario.
+Over the first two months, the higher value of $\psi_t^-$ penalizes offers above the true production $E^{\rm{F}}_t > E_t$ and, consequently, the optimal strategy is to underestimate $E^{\rm{F}}_t$ with $q^* < 1$.
+Over the final months, we observe the opposite.

-As one may expect, the evolution of the decision vector of LP models is smoother than in the case of OLNV, given that the first one considers many historical samples to perform the update.
-However, Figure~\ref{fig:toy2_q_evolution} shows that the trajectory of $q_t$ produced by the rolling window models LP-1M to LP-4M is substantially lagged with respect to the change in the penalty scenario (emphasized by different background colors).
-This delay increases with the length of the training set to the point that LP-4M completely overlooks it.
+As one may expect, the evolution of the decision vector of LP models is smoother than in the case of OLNV, given that the former approach considers many historical samples at once to perform the update.
+However, Figure~\ref{fig:toy2_q_evolution} also shows that the trajectory of $q_t$ produced by the rolling window models LP-1M to LP-4M is substantially lagged with respect to the change in the penalty scenario (emphasized by different background colors).
+This delay increases with the length of the training set, to the point that LP-4M completely overlooks it.
 Note that the length of the training set in LP-4M and the period of the penalty scenarios are identical.
-Therefore, the number of samples that penalize under- or overproduction is equal and remains constant.
+Therefore, the number of samples that penalizes under- or overproduction is equal and remains constant.
 As a result, LP-4M offers no incentive to overestimate or underestimate the forecast, yielding the same value as FO (neglecting slight deviations due to the finite sample and noise).

+Figure~\ref{fig:toy2_q_evolution} additionally shows that OLNV is substantially faster at tracking the optimal $q^*$.
+In contrast, the LP problem~\eqref{eq:nv_rolling_win_opt} determines the decision $q_t$ with the best performance on average in the training set, assuming that all the samples in the set are equally probable representations of future outcomes.
+Conversely, OLNV only uses the most recent information to perform a point-wise update that swiftly captures changes in the environment.